bvr/bvr.github.io/_posts/2024-09-19-iterator-slice.md

 }
 ```

-It can be used like this:
+We can use this function like so:

 ```perl
 # get the iterator as before ...